Gongmin of Goryeo: Reign

-During the reign of King Gongmin, a Goryeo diplomat, Mun Ik-jeom, stationed in China, managed to smuggle cotton seeds into Goryeo, introducing cotton cultivation to the Korean peninsula.
+During the reign of King Gongmin, a Goryeo diplomat, Mun Ikchŏm, stationed in China, managed to smuggle cotton seeds into Goryeo, introducing cotton cultivation to the Korean peninsula.

-Although the relationship between Queen Noguk and the king was very close, they failed to conceive an heir for many years.
+Although the relationship between Princess Noguk and the king was very close, they failed to conceive an heir for many years.
 Despite suggestions of taking a second wife, King Gongmin ignored these requests.
 The king was also known to have entered into pederastic relationships with several court catamites, or chajewi, and the names of five of these are recorded as: Hong Yun, Han An, Kwon Chin, Hong Kwan, and No Son.
-Queen Noguk became pregnant but died from complications with childbirth in 1365.
+Princess Noguk became pregnant but died from complications with childbirth in 1365.
 Her death led to King Gongmin's depression and mental instability.
 King Gongmin became indifferent to politics and entrusted the great tasks of state to Pyeonjo, a Buddhist monk who was born as the son of a princess and a slave.
-Judging him as clever, King Gongmin renamed Pyeonjo as Shin Don.
-Having the full confidence of King Gongmin, Shin Don tried to reform the society of Goryeo.
+Judging him as clever, King Gongmin renamed Pyeonjo as Sin Ton.
+Having the full confidence of King Gongmin, Sin Ton tried to reform the society of Goryeo.
 In 1365, King Gongmin gave Pyeonjo the nickname "Cheonghan Geosa" and the noble title of Jinpyeonghu (Chinpyŏng Marquess).
-After six years, Shin Don lost his position, and King Gongmin had him executed in 1371.
-During his visits, the king had grown close to one of Shin Don's servants, Banya, with whom he had a son named Monino in 1365.
-After Shin Don's death, the boy was proclaimed heir apparent and it was claimed that his mother was a deceased palace maid.
+After six years, Sin Ton lost his position, and King Gongmin had him executed in 1371.
+During his visits, the king had grown close to one of Sin Ton's servants, Banya, with whom he had a son named Monino in 1365.
+After Sin Ton's death, the boy was proclaimed heir apparent and it was claimed that his mother was a deceased palace maid.

 Goryeo's entrenched bureaucracy never forgave King Gongmin for his reform efforts.
 They interpreted his policy of cutting all ties with the Yuan and establishing relations with Ming China as a direct threat to their status and feared that further attempts at reform might follow.
 Kaesong's deposed pro-Mongol faction battled to protect its position and hoped to renew ties with the Mongols.